10 Common SEO Mistakes That Kill Your Rankings

 - Which pages are gaining or losing rankings

-- What keywords are actually driving traffic
+- What keywords actually drive traffic

 - Which content converts

-- Where your technical issues are
+- Where technical issues are

 Quick recap: